oakeef/fluffy-octo-lamp/README.md

 ## ========= Step 6 ==========

-When the setup is complete, install SPICE guest tools
+When the setup is complete, install SPICE guest tools.
+The ISO should already be mounted so you can install them from My Computer.
+They may also pop up automatically.

 The end